bala-1409/Mall-Customers-Clustering-DataScience-Projects/README.md

   Annual income of the customer in monetary units.
 + ### Spending Score:
   A score assigned to the customer based on their shopping behavior and spending patterns.
 The dataset aims to identify meaningful customer segments or clusters based on their demographic information and spending behavior.
+## Observation:
+Based on the analysis of the Mall Customer Cluster Dataset, the following observations can be made:

+* ### Gender Distribution:
+  The dataset provides insights into the gender distribution of mall customers, allowing for an examination of potential gender-based shopping preferences.

+* ### Age Distribution:
+  The age distribution of mall customers can be observed, providing information on the age groups that frequent the mall.

+* ### Income Variation:
+  The dataset includes annual income information, allowing for the analysis of income differences among customers and its potential influence on spending behavior.

+* ### Spending Score:
+  The spending score assigned to customers indicates their shopping behavior and spending patterns, enabling the identification of potential high-value customers or different customer segments.
 ## Problem Statement:
 The problem addressed by the Mall Customer Cluster Dataset is to segment customers based on their shopping behavior and annual income.
 The dataset aims to answer questions such as: